 New and alternative fabrication methods are necessary to restrict inherent lattice matching to favor widespread applications.
 Here, we demonstrated a new cost effective and simple method to synthesize III-V and III-VI semiconductors directly on top of layered materials.
 In this method, an active nucleation material is sandwiched between 2D layered materials, such as hexagonal boron nitride (h-BN), to produce a stacked structure.
 Thus, III-V or III-VI materials can grow and diffuse without afore- mentioned constraints.

-O.Ergen, et al., AIP advance , submitted
+O.Ergen, et al., Materials , submitted

 Exploring the potential applications of computer vision and deep learning techniques in the oral cancer domain within the scope of photographic images and investigated the prospects of an automated system for identifying potentially malignant oral disorders with a two-stage pipeline.